simplesamlphp/simplesamlphp/modules/consent/docs/consent.md

 External options
 ----------------

-The following options can/ be set in other places in SimpleSAMLphp
+The following options can be set in other places in SimpleSAMLphp

 `privacypolicy`
 :   This is an absolute URL for where an user can find a privacy policy for SP.